Four generations of Italian family cooking

 Handwritten recipes and untold stories from a mother who left behind a lifetime of Italian cooking — preserved by her three sons, delivered to your mailbox each month.

 She passed away at 60, before she could share her recipes with her grandchildren.
-Now we're finishing what she started.
+Now we are finishing what she started.

 The Recipes She Never Got to Share

 Our mother was the keeper of everything.
-Four generations of Italian recipes lived in her kitchen — dishes passed down from her grandmother, refined by her mother, and perfected by her own hands over a lifetime of Sunday dinners, holiday feasts, and weeknight miracles.
+Four generations of Italian recipes lived in her kitchen — dishes passed down from her grandmother Mary, refined by her mother Rose and father Armando, and perfected by her own hands over a lifetime of dinners, holiday feasts, and weeknight miracles.

 She was a mother of three boys.
 She was 60 years old when she died, suddenly and without warning.
 Her grandchildren — our children — were all very young.
 Too young to have stood beside her at the stove.
 Too young to have asked the questions we now wish we'd asked sooner.

-In the months after, we realized the recipes she carried were at risk of disappearing entirely.
+In the months and years after, the recipes she accumulated stayed idle.
 The knowledge was in her hands — and her hands were gone.
-So we began the work of reconstructing them: from memory, from taste, from the jars of sauce she'd left in the freezer like relics.
+What was left were the jars of sauce she'd left in the freezer like relics.

 We started Letters From Nonna for our mother's grandchildren — now young adults — so they could finally receive the recipes their grandmother never got to teach them.
 But as the collection grew, we realized these stories belonged to more than our family alone.

 Every family has recipes they're afraid of losing.
-This is how we made sure ours survived — and maybe how you'll be inspired to save your own.
+This is how we made sure ours will survive — and maybe how you will be inspired to save your own.

 What Arrives Each Month